voxel51/voxelgpt/README.md

 ```
 You:
-    What is the difference between precision and recall?
+    what is the difference between precision and recall?

 VoxelGPT:
     Precision and recall are two important metrics used to evaluate the